-- 1. Each year, 2% of reported non-residential structure fires, excluding fires in storage facilities and special structures (e.g., vacant properties, properties under construction, structures that are not buildings) result in business closings.
+1. Each year, 2% of reported non-residential structure fires, excluding fires in storage facilities and special structures (e.g., vacant properties, properties under construction, structures that are not buildings) result in business closings.
 Other references have cited much higher percentages, but a search of the literature has not found an alternative estimate that is specific as to the size of fire considered, the property uses examined, or the data used to develop the estimate.
 For the purposes of this analysis, a closing was estimated to imply indirect losses equal to four times reported average direct loss in those types of fires.
-(Business interruption claims apparently are not paid when a business closes, so Meade's analysis was used as a basis for assigning a value.)
-This component of indirect loss is therefore estimated as 4 x 2% x (direct damage in reported fires in non-residential structures excluding storage and special structures). - 2.
-Indirect losses (principally business interruption costs) also add the following amounts to direct loss, reported or unreported, based on property class (see Table 1): - 65% for manufacturing and industrial properties, - 25% for public assembly, educational, institutional, store, and office properties, - 10% for residential, storage, and special-structure properties, and - 0% for vehicle and outdoor fires.
+(The factor of four is a subjective estimate based in part on indirect loss reported for the two incidents in the 1989 one-time study where the subject business closed.)
+Business interruption claims apparently are not paid when a business closes, so Meade's analysis was used as a basis for assigning a value.
+This component of indirect loss is therefore estimated as $4 \times 2\% \times (direct damage in reported fires in non-residential structures excluding storage and special structures).$

+2. Indirect losses (principally business interruption costs) also add the following amounts to direct loss, reported or unreported, based on property class (see Table 1):

+- 65% for manufacturing and industrial properties, - 25% for public assembly, educational, institutional, store, and office properties, - 10% for residential, storage, and special-structure properties, and - 0% for vehicle and outdoor fires.

 NFPA's percentages for estimating indirect loss are much lower than Meade's, roughly one-tenth his average multiplier.
-It is likely that Meade's factors, being based on direct estimates by selected experts, were biased by the tendency to remember larger, more serious fires as disproportionately common.
-The tendency to remember well-publicized vivid incidents more
+It is likely that Meade's factors, being based on direct estimates by